IMxSuhasTheBoy/Next.js/PROG.md

 1. all routes must be in the app directory
 2. route files be named with the `.js` `.ts` `.jsx` or `.tsx` extension
 3. each folder represents a route segment, and the folder name becomes part of the URL path
+4. nested folders create nested routes, allowing for a hierarchical structure

 ## API routes